 August 2018, I remember the beach, the shore, and fishermen not returning.
 They now go further off the coast, stay longer; and return empty-handed.
 On the shore, women are still there, but that this time they found solutions; they sale ice, vegetables, always with a smile on the face that stands for their optimism.
 Nine years have passed in between these two portraits.
-I have discovered the meaning of resilience like all these Lebu women (Senegalese ethnic group historically settled on the shore) and I realised, more than anything, the direct impact of climate change on their daily life.
+I have discovered the meaning of resilience like all these Lebu women

+(Senegalese ethnic group historically settled on the shore) and I realised, more than anything, the direct impact of climate change on their daily life.
-Minetou NDIAYE is a consulting manager, specialised in regulatory projects and social care, in insurance sector.
-She is the founder and the president of the female professional network Women Energy which aims at coaching women to unleash their ambition.

 People living on the shore are the first ones to notice and suffer environmental impacts.
 And they did not look neither for support from politics nor from public authorities to adjusts their life style to survive.
 Throughout deep discussion with Lebu women, I was impressed by their courage, their resolve and beyond anything by their great ambition.
 They are hugely motivated and take action everyday.